Orange-OpenSource/a11y-guidelines/src/en/articles/user-preference-media-queries.md

 User preferences are primarily intended to be used in CSS stylesheets through *media queries*.
 In some cases, however, it may also be necessary to adapt the behavior of an interface using JavaScript.

-`window.matchMedia()` allows the same *media queries* used in CSS to be evaluated and enables applications to react when their result changes.
+`window.matchMedia()` allows the same *media queries* used in CSS to be evaluated.
+The `matches` property can be used to check whether a media query currently matches, while the `change` event makes it possible to react when the result changes.

 ```javascript
 const mediaQuery = window.matchMedia('(prefers-reduced-motion: reduce)');